'New Caledonian Storm-petrel'

 In many respects this has been the most interesting (and sometimes frustrating) birding conundrum I have ever been involved with.
 The following text is adapted from a short article I wrote for Birding World magazine (published in July 2013) although a wider range of photos are included here than in the magazine article.

-If you are interested in coming on the follow up expedition in 2015, click here.
+If you are interested in coming on the next expedition, click here.